 On April 20, 2020, the Company signed a binding letter agreement with Western, pursuant to which Western would earn a 55% interest in the Sierra Alta project.
-A director and officer of Western is also a director and officer of the Company.
-See Notes 6 and 9.
+A director and officer of Western is also a director and officer of the Company, and a director of Western is an officer of the Company.
+See Notes 6 and 10.